What Is Effective Yield and Why It Matters for Income Investors

 Stated yield versus effective yield

-Why the price drifts from par
+Why the price wanders off par

-The effective yield is what you actually earn
+Effective yield is what you actually earn

-Yield on cost: your personal return
+Yield on cost: your number, and it is locked in

 This article is for educational purposes only and does not constitute financial advice.
 Always consult a qualified financial adviser before making investment decisions.